Get Discounts with our Digital Tourist Discount Pass

 Living the Digital Nomad Dream in Bali

 For many, the idea of leaving the 9-to-5 behind and working remotely from a tropical island is more than just a fantasy — it’s a real, achievable lifestyle.
 Over the past decade, Bali has become one of the most popular destinations in the world for digital nomads, freelancers, and remote workers.
+There are other places in the region that attract the digital worker, but since Covid hit the planet, Bali became even more popular than before.

 But before you book that one-way ticket, it’s important to understand the legal, visa, and tax realities of working remotely from Bali.